 Kind of leaving me floating disembodied in my private hell of Special Halloween Horrors.
 And The Unforgiving radically changed into the poppy field.
 Heavy on keyboards and synthesizers, reminding me of the development The Rasmus went through.
 And unfortunately so for the latter, I might add.
 And sometimes even including some House Music elements.
 Jeez, guys!
 This is supposed to be Gothic and Symphonic Metal.
 Or is it, really?
 Sometimes this sounds like they just had an injection of Amaranthe juice to jack them up.

 And don’t get me wrong: Within Temptation already changed track in the past.
 For example the shift from Mother Earth to The Silent Force was simply remarkable.
 But also remarkably well executed.
 Kind of seamlessly leading on to the next stepping stone of progress this band is moving towards.

-But never mind, forgetting past glories and looking at what is really there, the outcome is actually not that bad.
-But it is just plain rock of the mainstream kind – perhaps a bit faster paced than most, but still.
+We need to forget past glories and look at what is really there.
+And – at that angle – the outcome is actually not all that bad.
+But it is just plain rock of the mainstream kind.
+Perhaps a bit faster paced than most, but still.

 So, old impressions out the door, what do I see?

 The album is well-engineered, sometimes almost too well done.
 As usual, the soul and savior of the piece is Sharon den Adel with her stellar voice that she is able to modulate so well in different ways.
 Starting with the intro, which is actually quite good.

 Shot in the Dark, In the Middle of the Night (the one with House elements in it) and Faster are all of the same vein.
 Kind of fast paced, poppy and heavily synthesized creations, with some attempts to reach metal status.
 And sprinkled with some symphonic elements, but only scarcely so.
 Pumping up the treble in the hope this may make it sound like metal ain’t making it so.